ziggyJ/corda/docs/source/tutorial-hello-world-demobench.rst

 Next steps
 ----------
 In running the ``corda-finance`` CorDapp, we're only scratching the surface of what Corda can do.
-In the next tutorial, we'll define our own CorDapp to allow the issuance of IOUs on the ledger.
+In the next tutorial, we'll define our own CorDapp to interact with the ledger.